Antisocial Behaviour and Hate Incident Policy

 Conduct capable of causing housing related nuisance or annoyance to any person.

-Whilst the term Anti-Social Behaviour covers a broad range of issues, The ASB Team focuses on the most serious types of anti-social behaviour.
+Whilst the term ASB covers a broad range of issues, The ASB Service focuses on the most serious types.
 Reading Borough Council believes that everyone has a right to enjoy their homes and are entitled to go about their daily lives without having concerns that complaints will be made against them.
 It is important that individuals show tolerance and be respectful of differing lifestyles and circumstances.

 - Violence

-- Vehicle Nuisance (vehicles being driven/ridden in an anti-social manner)
+- Vehicle nuisance (vehicles being driven or ridden in an anti-social manner

 - Street drinking

-The following issues will be dealt with Tenant Services, if Reading Borough Council tenants are involved or they are taking place on Reading Borough Council housing estates.
+If Reading Borough Council tenants are involved or they are taking place on Reading Borough Council housing estates, the following issues will be dealt with by Tenant Services separately from this policy.

 - Parking